NeuralPensieve/llm-textgame-rl/README.md

 This project implements a token-level Proximal Policy Optimization (PPO) training pipeline for Language Models (LLMs) in the TextWorld environment.
 It leverages PyTorch, Hugging Face Transformers, and Weights & Biases (WandB) for experiment tracking.

+A detailed blog post about this work can be found here: [https://neuralpensieve.github.io/2025/08/26/rl-llm-textworld.html](https://neuralpensieve.github.io/2025/08/26/rl-llm-textworld.html)

 ## Overview

 The project is structured into several key modules: